Yelie-Yuan/personal-website-netlify/content/publication/wdnet/index.md

 ### Main functions
 1. Assortativitity and centrality measures for weighted and directed networks.
-2. Provide an efficient algorithm for generating weighted and directed preferential attachment networks.
+2. Provide an efficient algorithm for generating weighted preferential attachment networks.
 3. Rewire a given unweighted network towards desired assortativity level(s), provided such value(s) are attainable.
 4. Compute the bounds of assortativity coefficients of a given network.